Tethik/php-deployer/DISCUSSION.md

 An alternative would be to create a completely new bot account and use the token from that.

 Either way, it would also require some extra commands in the dockerfile.
+Easy way is probably to copy files into the `~/.git/` directory.

+## Subpath
+In case the root directory of the target git repository does not contain the code we could add an option to use a subpath to copy the php files into the web root directory.
+This could also be made automatic using some directory traversal.